-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection The site lies within the settlement, and is surrounded by existing residential 0 0 of the natural development (largely built in the 1960s/70s).
-It is not considered that there environment will be any landscape impacts as a result of developing the site.
+Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection of the natural environment The site lies within the settlement, and is surrounded by existing residential development (largely built in the 1960s/70s).
+It is not considered that there will be any landscape impacts as a result of developing the site.
 At this stage, the Council is not aware of the presence of protected species or habitats.
 A neutral impact is currently being assumed.
-B) Protection There are no heritage assets within the vicinity, nor is there evidence of any 0 0 and promotion archaeological impacts from developing the site.
-Overall the outcome is of a quality therefore considered to be neutral. built and historic environment C) Mitigating The site is located in flood zone 1, and is not in close proximity to the -1 A policy requirement in the Local 0 the effects of floodplain.
-Development on the site may increase surface water flooding, a Plan Review seeks mitigation climate change negative impact. measures through the provision of Sustainable Urban Drainage Schemes to deal with surface water run-off and arrangements for future maintenance.
-D) This is a greenfield site located within the settlement.
-It is currently used -2 -2 Safeguarding for grazing sheep.
-Approximately half of the site is agricultural grade 2, the and minimising other half is graded 'urban' (and effectively has no grade).
-Grade 2 land is resource use limited in Mid Devon (only 11% of land is grade 2), however the loss of 0.3ha is not considered to be significant.
-Given it is a greenfield site (though small in size), a slight negative impact has been assumed.
-E) Promoting The policy contains no commercial development proposals, however, there 0 0
+0 0 B) Protection and promotion of a quality built and historic environment There are no heritage assets within the vicinity, nor is there evidence of any archaeological impacts from developing the site.
+Overall the outcome is therefore considered to be neutral.
+0 0 C) Mitigating the effects of climate change The site is located in flood zone 1, and is not in close proximity to the floodplain.
+Development on the site may increase surface water flooding, a negative impact. -1 A policy requirement in the Local Plan Review seeks mitigation measures through the provision of Sustainable Urban Drainage Schemes to deal with surface water run-off and arrangements for future maintenance.
+0 D) Safeguarding and minimising resource use This is a greenfield site located within the settlement.
+It is currently used for grazing sheep.
+Approximately half of the site is agricultural grade 2, the other half is graded 'urban' (and effectively has no grade).
+Grade 2 land is limited in Mid Devon (only 11% of land is grade 2), however the loss of 0.3ha is not considered to be significant.
+Given it is a greenfield site (though small in size), a slight negative impact has been assumed. -2 -2 E) Promoting The policy contains no commercial development proposals, however, there 0 0